inventhq/failsafe-rs/README.md

 }
 ```

-Once the failsafe object is created, we can pass any Runnable client and run it
+Once the `FailSafe` object is created, we can pass any `Runnable` client and run it

 ```rust
 fn main() {